 A great alternative to a traditional bushwalk on a hot day, all of the “non technical” canyons below can be done without any abseiling gear, although for a few of them a short length of tape or rope can help with the trickier scrambles.
 While the canyons are “easy” in that they don’t require any special skills or equipment, most are not marked routes and they should still be treated with caution and respect.
-Make sure you know the exit points, and have the navigation skills to get to and from the canyon.
+Make sure you know the exit points, and have the navigation skills to get into and out of the canyon.

 Blue Mountains National Park canyons